ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Introduction

 Despite these advances, the two research directions remain largely orthogonal and exhibit complementary limitations.
-Training-based approaches often yield RTL-specialized models with limited general capabilities such as long-context reasoning, multi-step planning, and instruction following, reducing their effectiveness on complex design tasks.
-Conversely, agent-based methods lack RTL-specific knowledge learned from large-scale hardware datasets, causing the system to struggle on problems that require deep hardware semantics and domain expertise.
+Training-based approaches often yield RTL-specialized models with limited general capabilities such as long-context reasoning, multi-step planning, and instruction following, reducing their efficacy on complex design tasks.
+Conversely, agent-based methods lack hardware knowledge learned from large-scale RTL datasets, causing the system to struggle on problems that require deep hardware semantics and domain expertise.
 These limitations highlight the need for a unified framework that integrates an RTL-specialized model with a frontier general-purpose LLM, enabling the system to leverage the strengths of both paradigms.

 In this work, we advance LLM-based RTL coding by synergizing the complementary strengths of an RTL-specialized model and a frontier general-purpose LLM.
 To this end, we propose \name, which adopts the notion of Agentic Context Evolution (ACE) through three components: the Generator, the Reflector, and the Coordinator.
 As illustrated in Figure~\ref{fig:overview-parallel}(a), the Generator is an RTL-specialized LLM trained on 1.7 million diverse RTL samples.
-When the Generator produces buggy code, the Reflector, powered by the frontier LLM Claude4-Sonnet \cite{anthropic2025claude4}, is invoked to analyze simulation feedback, trace errors back to faulty logic, and provide high-level fix guidance.
+Different from prior RTL models that are trained exclusively on specification-to-RTL data, our dataset additionally includes code editing and debugging tasks.
+This design better prepares the Generator for its role in the agentic loop, where it not only generates initial RTL code from specification, but also edits and fixes bugs in code in later iterations.
+When errors occur, the Reflector, powered by the frontier LLM Claude4-Sonnet \cite{anthropic2025claude4}, analyzes simulation feedback, traces errors to faulty logic, and provides high-level fix guidance.
 The Coordinator then incorporates this guidance into an incrementally evolving context that guides the Generator in the next iteration of code generation.
 By iteratively cycling among the Generator, Reflector, and Coordinator, \name effectively combines domain-specific RTL expertise with strong general-purpose reasoning to produce functionally correct RTL designs.
 We further introduce a parallel scaling strategy that launches multiple \name processes simultaneously and terminates the remaining ones once any process succeeds.
-This significantly reduces the total number of iterations needed to obtain correct RTL implementations.
+This largely reduces the iterations required to reach a correct RTL implementation, with only a modest increase in token usage.